Actual Cash Value

 Uninsured Motorist Property Damage (UMPD)

-That coverage which, in the event our insured's car is damaged in an accident which is the fault of an Uninsured Motorist, pays the cost of repairing the auto.
+That coverage which, in the event the insured's car is damaged in an accident which is the fault of an Uninsured Motorist, pays the cost of repairing the auto.
 This coverage is only written when the policy does not cover collision and has a variable maximum Occurrence Limit.
 (See Collision Deductible Waiver)